mojaveexpressguide/mojaveexpressguide.github.io/docs/Performance.md

 ![MO2PerformancePreset](../static/img/MO2PerformancePreset.webp)

 **This preset does the following:**
-- Disabled the Vanilla Plus AO mod
+- Disables the Vanilla Plus AO mod
 - Disables the Vanilla Terrain Parallaxed mod
 - Disables the Vanilla Objects Parallaxed mod
 - Disables the Weapon blur and DOF effects mod